leiujiaxuan/Sensor-Node-Dashboard/readme.md

     pip install customtkinter pillow pyserial matplotlib mplcursors pandas python-telegram-bot plyer yagmail win11toast

-** Do note that customtkinter does not work well with virtual envinronment I think.

 Email alert settings

 - To change where fire-alert emails are sent, edit `email_receiver` in `config.ini`.